JamGrif/OpenGLProject/readme.md

 # OpenGL Project

-A C++ 3D renderer in OpenGL, with a variety of additional libraries, which is launched through C# WinForms which includes a large collection of graphical features and more by parsing a custom .xml scene file which contains all the requirements and components of a 3D scene
+A C++ 3D renderer in OpenGL, with a variety of additional libraries, which is launched through C# WinForms that includes a large collection of graphical features and more by parsing a custom .xml scene file which contains all the requirements and components of a 3D scene

 **The project is split into:**
 - **Engine** project which creates the .lib file and contains the heavy work